 - Please cancel your booking if you don’t need the room.

-The Study Support Center is located in the library.
-Here you can get support for writing academic texts (Swedish language), study techniques and computer usage.
-Opening hours and more information (in Swedish).
+The Study Support Centre is located in the library.
+Here you can get support for writing academic texts, in the Swedish and English language.
+Opening hours and more information about the Study Support Centre.

 Room for journals, newspapers and magazines

 In the room for academic journals, newpapers and magazines on the entrance floor, there is also an area for studying.

 The library is a workplace for university students and staff as well as for other visitors.